DCC: Data-Centric Compilation of Machine Learning Kernels for Processing-In-Memory Architectures: : Detailed Design

-\textbf{I) Data Rearrangement Optimization.} Host and PIM devices require different data distributions to achieve high performance.
+\textbf{I) Data Rearrangement Optimization.} Host and PIM \CamOne{cores} require different data \CamOne{layouts} to achieve high performance.
 In Host memory, contiguous data needs to be distributed across multiple memory channels to exploit channel-level parallelism.
-For example, on a two-channel CPU, a 1KB block is divided into 16 cache lines (indexed 0-15), with odd-indexed lines routed to one channel and even-indexed lines to the other channel.
-This enables \emph{parallel} sequential reads across multiple memory channels.
-Instead, PIM devices require contiguous data to be stored in a single memory bank, i.e., using one single memory channel for writes, since each PIM core can only process data stored in its local bank(s).
-This creates the following data movement challenge: (i) reading contiguous data sequentially from Host memory exploits Host channel parallelism, but writes to only one PIM memory channel, underutilizing PIM bandwidth, while instead (ii) using multiple PIM channels for parallel writes requires simultaneous reads from \emph{non-contiguous} Host addresses, potentially causing Host channel conflicts and degrading read performance.
-To enable channel parallelism for both Host reads and PIM writes, \SysName exploits controllable on-chip memory (e.g., GPU shared memory) to reorganize data within the Host.
+For example, on a two-channel CPU, a 1KB block is divided into 16 cache \CamOne{blocks} (indexed 0-15), with odd-indexed lines \CamOne{mapped} to one channel and even-indexed lines to the other channel.
+This enables \emph{parallel} sequential reads across multiple memory channels. \CamOne{In contrast}, PIM \CamOne{cores} require contiguous data to be stored in a single memory bank, i.e., using one single memory channel for writes, since each PIM core can only process data stored in its local bank(s).
+This creates the following data \CamOne{rearrangement} challenge: (i) reading contiguous data sequentially from Host memory exploits Host channel parallelism, but \CamOne{results in} writes \CamOne{that use} only one PIM memory channel, underutilizing PIM bandwidth, while instead (ii) using multiple PIM channels for parallel writes requires simultaneous reads from \emph{non-contiguous} Host addresses, potentially causing Host channel conflicts and degrading read performance.
+To enable channel parallelism for both Host reads and PIM writes, \SysName exploits the controllable on-chip memory (e.g., GPU shared memory) to reorganize data within the Host.
 For a PIM device with $N$ channels, the compiler calculates the data block size as $B = \frac{\text{on-chip memory size}}{N}$. \SysName then serially reads $N$ blocks of size $B$ from Host memory to on-chip memory, followed by parallel write operations that distribute these blocks across all $N$ PIM channels simultaneously.
 This approach transforms data movement into $N$ sequential read operations from Host channels and $N$ parallel writes to PIM channels, leveraging channel parallelism in both reads and writes.
 If there is no controllable on-chip memory in the system (e.g., on CPUs), \SysName performs data rearrangement using the PIM backend's default data copy or DMA interfaces.
-For PIM backends with specialized layout constrains (e.g., alignment or interleaving requirements), \SysName apply additional reorganization passes.
+For PIM backends with specialized layout constrains (e.g., alignment or interleaving requirements), \SysName \CamOne{applies} additional \CamOne{compliation passes for perfmoring required data layout transformations}.